kshen3778/seqenv/README.md

 * Bacterial diversity along a 2600 km river continuum. `doi:10.1111/1462-2920.12886`
 * Can marine bacteria be recruited from freshwater sources and the air? `doi:10.1038/ismej.2014.89`

-### Manual installation
+### Development installation
-This chapter will be removed once the simple `pip install seqenv` is fully operational.
-In the meantime, no automated installation has been developed for the `seqenv` package.
-But following this document and typing these commands on your bash prompt should get you started.
+This chapter shows you how to get a developement install that makes it easier to contribue to and change seqenv to suit your needs.
 If you cannot get a functional installation set up, contact the authors.

 ##### Step 1: Cloning the repository
 Here you will download a copy of the code and place it somewhere in your home directory.